50+ Health Symptoms You Should Never Ignore

 Leg pain that occurs only on one side

-The likely culprit is a pulled muscle, but if the area is also swollen and warm, and symptoms get worse even after you elevate your leg, it could be a life-threatening condition called deep vein thrombosis.
-It’s a blood clot that forms in an interior vein, usually in the lower leg or thigh, and while treatable, if not caught in time, it can be fatal if the clot breaks off and travels to the lungs.
+The likely culprit is a pulled muscle.
+If the area is also swollen and warm, however, and symptoms get worse even after you elevate your leg, it could be a life-threatening condition called deep vein thrombosis (DVT).
+It’s a blood clot that forms in an interior vein, usually in the lower leg or thigh.
+The good news?
+It’s treatable.
+The bad?
+If not caught in time, DVT can be fatal if the clot breaks off and travels to the lungs.
 Risk factors include not moving around on a long plane ride, recent surgery or illness that caused you to be sedentary, and taking birth control pills or hormone replacement therapy.
-Find out more things travelling on a plane does to your body.

 Sudden flashes of light or an increase in floaters